ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/matrix/matrix_math.rst

 .. warning:: Take the `storage duration of variables <https://iso-9899.info/wiki/Storage_Duration>`_ into account that are pointed to in the the init function!
 Most of the time, use ``static`` storage duration.

+.. warning:: The data can be accessed directly in the array.
+Do not do this after a ``uz_matrix_t`` instance is coupled with the array by initialization.

 .. note:: The matrix software module has similarities to the :ref:`uz_array` module but features math functions instead of a box for arrays including their length for different data types.

 Matrix definition